Sometimes a guy needs a break

 Plus, there was a problem I’ve not yet mentioned.

-To read more, stay tuned for Parts 2 and 3, which will be published this month.
+Stay tuned for Part 3, which will be published this month.